gramahi/Plotly-Biodiversity/README.md

 In this project, the main focal point is constructing an interactive dashboard to explore the Belly Button Biodiversity DataSet.

-The DataSet was obtained from "The Publiuc Science Lab".
+The DataSet was obtained from "The Public Science Lab".

 From the Source: